mosb/boo/content/blog-posts/pair-programming.md

 type = "blog"

 +++
-It's late and quiet.
+It is late and quiet.
 I sit at my keyboard, coding.
-My pair-programming observer sits beside me, but I can't look at him directly.
+My pair-programming observer sits beside me, but I cannot look at him directly.
 His shadow is tall.
 His voice is the rattle and churr of a wren, but I understand it.
 He speaks such good sense.